 Steve-O is one of the most legendary crew members behind the popular Jackass franchise and an incredibly charming man in his own right.

 This episode explores the history behind the man himself, as Steve-O and Ryan discuss his incredibly troublesome recovery from addiction and the impact that his prior addictions have had on his life.

 Steve-O also talks with great love about his mother, who has been by his side throughout all of his crazy antics.

 Krystyna Hutchinson – Honeyhutchinson

-Fellow podcast host Krystyna Hutchinson joins the show in this episode to discuss her many battles with mental illness, as well as the times in which she has attempted suicide.
+Fellow podcast host Krystyna Hutchinson joins the show in this episode to discuss her many battles with mental illness and the times she has attempted suicide.

-This is one of the most impactful episodes, thanks to the occasionally dark subject matter, but Ryan’s genius comedy ensures that the episode is never difficult or uncomfortable to listen to, proving his talents as a host.
+This is one of the most impactful episodes, thanks to the occasionally dark subject matter.
+Still, Ryan’s genius comedy ensures that the episode is never difficult or uncomfortable to listen to, proving his talents as a host.

 Jessimae Peluso – JessieDew

 Once again, Ryan uses humor to tackle some tough subjects, like Alzheimer’s disease.